codatio/codat-docs/blog/241120-onconnectionstarted.md

 authors: ajacksoncodat
 ---

 We have added to the callback functionality of the Link SDK.
-The `onConnectionStarted` callback will pass a `connectionId` to the SDK component.
+The `onConnectionStarted` prop allows you to provide a callback function to the SDK component.
+This function will be called with a Connection argument, including its`connectionId`.

 <!--truncate-->